WDD 330: Web Frontend Development II

 throw { name: 'servicesError', message: jsonResponse };

-The variable jsonResponse should be the body of the response from the server that we converted to JSON.
+The variable jsonResponse should be the body of the response from the server that converted to JSON.

 Catching the error